Blog

 2| Introduce flexible work arrangements

-3| Optimize space allocation
+3| Optimise space allocation

 Desk booking software can provide data on how often different areas in the office are being used.
-This can help you optimize the space allocation and ensure you use the available space efficiently.
+This can help you optimise the space allocation and ensure you use the available space efficiently.
 For example, if specific areas are being used more frequently than others, consider reallocating the space or introducing new amenities to make those areas more attractive.

-5| Manage meeting rooms and other shared spaces
+4| Manage meeting rooms and other shared spaces

 With a desk booking solution, you can also manage the office’s meeting rooms and other shared spaces.
 This ensures that these spaces are not left unused and that they are available when needed.
-You can also track how often different meeting rooms are being used and optimize their allocation accordingly.
+You can also track how often different meeting rooms are being used and optimise their allocation accordingly.